thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal.md

 - Using date keywords, like `this quarter` and `q3`
 - Using date formulas with the `fiscal` option specified (See [Fiscal and Gregorian calendars]({{ site.baseurl }}/advanced-search/formulas/date-formulas.html#fiscal-and-gregorian-calendars))
 - Overriding the calendar used in the search bar by typing your custom calendar’s name
+- Binding a calendar with a column under the table detail page.
+Example: Binding `Lineorder` `commitdate` with the French calendar.
+- Specifying a calendar in the formula

 ## Limitations
 - Only supported for Snowflake connections at this time.